-- II.B.4.a) Core faculty members must be designated by the program - director.
-(Core) - II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core)
+II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.c) There must be at least two core faculty members, one of whom must be the program director. ^(Core) II.B.4.c).(1) At least one core faculty member must be certified in medical microbiology by the ABPath.
+(Core) II.C.
+Program Coordinator II.C.1.

-[The Review Committee must specify the minimum number of core faculty and/or the core faculty-fellow ratio]

-[The Review Committee's specification will be included in an upcoming focused revision to the Brain Injury Medicine Program Requirements]

-- II.C.
-Program Coordinator - II.C.1.
 There must be a program coordinator.
-(Core) - II.C.2.
+(Core) II.C.2.
 The program coordinator must be provided with support adequate for administration of the program based upon its size and configuration.
 (Core)

+II.C.2.a) At a minimum, the program coordinator must be supported at 20 percent FTE for administration of the program.
+Additional support must be provided based on program size as follows: ^(Core)

+Number of Approved Fellow Positions Minimum FTE Coordinator(s) Required

+1-3 0.2

+4-9 0.3

+10 or more 0.4

+Background and Intent: Twenty percent FTE is defined as one day per week.

+The requirement does not address the source of funding required to provide the specified salary support.

-Background and Intent: Each program requires a lead administrative person, frequently referred to as a program coordinator, administrator, or as titled by the institution.
+Each program requires a lead administrative person, frequently referred to as a program coordinator, administrator, or as titled by the institution.
 This person will frequently manage the day-to-day operations of the program and serve as an important liaison with learners, faculty and other staff members, and the ACGME.
 Individuals serving in this role are recognized as program coordinators by the ACGME.